horsefacts/weth-invariant-testing/README.md

 }
 ```

 Next, let's remove `msg.sender` from `withdraw` and update it to instead select a random caller from our `_actors` set.
-To do so, we'll add an extra `uint256 callerSeed` argument to the handler function:
+To do so, we'll add an extra `uint256 callerSeed` argument to the handler function, and pass this through to `rand()`:

 ```solidity
     function withdraw(uint256 callerSeed, uint256 amount) public countCall("withdraw") {